Updated: February 1, 2022

 La Iglesia de Nuestra Señora del Pilar

-This church, dedicated to Our Lady of the Pillar, was built in 1732 by the Franciscan monks I mentioned earlier.
+This church, dedicated to Our Lady of the Pillar, was built in 1732 by Franciscan monks.

 This is the second oldest church in the city, just behind the Iglesia de San Ignacio in San Telmo.